Being A Good Dog, One Year Later (Pugmire)

 Here at Gen Con, I hope it happens again.
 If even one player walks away thinking that they want to explore the world of Pugmire, that they want to proactively work with other characters, that they want to be a good dog, then I will feel like I’m doing what I set out to do.

-10 responses to “Being A Good Dog, One Year Later (Pugmire)”
+10 thoughts on “Being A Good Dog, One Year Later (Pugmire)”

 That being said, I can’t wait to see what the feedback will be, and the finished product!